-During the summer of 2015, 3083 breakfasts, 18,934 lunches, and 14,142 snacks were distributed free of charge through the Summer Feeding Program.
-This unique opportunity was provided at 17 different sites across Kingsport, supporting multiple community agencies.
-It was yet another way that the KCS School Nutrition Services staff strives to better the health and nutrition of Kingsport’s children.
+During the summer of 2019, 2,752 breakfasts, 27,086 lunches, and 21,556 snacks were distributed free of charge through the Summer Feeding Program.
+This represented an increase of 7,312 additional meals and snacks over the previous year.
+This unique opportunity was provided at 23 different sites across Kingsport, supporting multiple community agencies, and was yet another way that the KCS School Nutritional Services staff strives to better the health and nutrition of Kingsport’s children.

-USDA is an equal opportunity provider and employer.
+This institution is an equal opportunity provider.